 Boosting the European culture of solidarity

-We spoke with Márton Szarvas about the initiative Szovetkezetiseget Tamogato Egyesulet ( Solidarity Economy Center) and how it will project existing solidarity solutions into a broader sphere of cultural imagination in a time of crisis.
+We spoke with Márton Szarvas from Szovetkezetiseget Tamogato Egyesulet about the initiative ‘Boosting the European culture of solidarity’ and how it will boost existing solidarity solutions into a broader sphere of cultural imagination in a time of crisis.
 The initiative connects cultural workers with new solidarity initiatives in Hungary and Europe by making solidarity solutions available to cultural work and boosting the communication and visibility of solidarity responses.

 Márton Szarvas explains “Instead of anxiety and exclusion, of which Hungary has often been referred to as an example of, we build techniques, collaborations and a broader imagination towards the culture of solidarity.
 Our initiative has been operating for two years, and its initial goal was to connect cultural workers with new solidarity initiatives which are working according to principles of cooperation and sharing both resources and ownership.